marcelobnbck/lombok-use/README.md

 ## How to Run

 ** Using an IDE (Integrated Development Environment):**

-   a.
-Clone or download the repository.
+- Clone or download the repository.
-   b.
-Import the project into your favorite Java IDE (e.g., Eclipse, IntelliJ IDEA, VS Code with Java extensions).
+- Import the project into your favorite Java IDE (e.g., Eclipse, IntelliJ IDEA, VS Code with Java extensions).
-   c.
-Locate the `Main.java` file.
+- Locate the `Main.java` file.
-   d.
-Right-click on `Main.java` and select "Run" or "Run As Java Application".
+- Right-click on `Main.java` and select "Run" or "Run As Java Application".
 The output will appear in the IDE's console.